ihmeuw/pseudopeople/docs/source/noise/row_noise.rst

 within the simulation.
 Sometimes, those guardians may live at different addresses than their dependents.
 In this case, there is an opportunity for duplication.
-Since this mechanism occurs within the simulation, there is a natural maximum that we will impose in the noise function.
+Since this mechanism occurs within the simulation, there is a natural maximum on how many simulants can be duplicated in this way.

 Guardian-based duplication is applied to two mutually exclusive categories of simulants based on age and GQ status: Simulants younger than 18 (<18) and not